micmejia/bible-dump/NKJV/Isaiah/Isa 14.md

 For the Lord of hosts has purposed, And who will annul _it?_ His hand _is_ stretched out, And who will turn it back?" ## Philistia Destroyed

 ###### 28
-This is the [^i]burden which came in the year that King Ahaz died.
+This is the burden which came in the year that King Ahaz died.

 ###### 29
 "Do not rejoice, all you of Philistia, Because the rod that struck you is broken; For out of the serpent's roots will come forth a viper, And its offspring _will be_ a fiery flying serpent.